Simhyeon/r4d/docs/macro_syntax.md

 $BR()
 ```

-Using BR macro outside debug mode is not an error but warning.
+Using BR macro outside of debug mode is not an error but warning.